vickmuir/Backup/install-evault-backup-client-windows.md

 ## Downloading the EVault client

-1. On the target server, open a browser session and enter the following URL to download the executable file for the EVault backup client. <br/>
+1. On the target server, open a browser session and enter the following URL to download the executable file for the backup client. <br/>
   ```
   http://downloads.service.softlayer.com/evault/
   ```